Blessing-Health/blessing-health/README.md

-## Setting up .env
+### Setting up .env

-Create a copy of .env.example and rename to .env.
+- Create a copy of `.env.example` and rename to `.env`.
 This is where you will store your local config.
-Go to spa folder and create a copy of .env.example and rename to .env.
+- Go to spa folder and create a copy of `.env.example` and rename to `.env`.

 Setting up the database